Frequently Requested Statistics on Immigrants and Immigration in the United States

 The second type of backlog is due to delays processing applicants' documents, which is related to government capacity as well as increased background and criminal checks.

 How many visa applications for permanent immigration (green cards) are backlogged?

-- For more details about the waiting time by immigration category and country of origin, see the U.S. Department of State’s Visa Bulletin.
+- For more details about wait times by immigration category and country of origin, see the State Department’s Visa Bulletin.

 - Get more information about capped employment- and family-based preference categories with MPI’s Explainer: How the U.S. Legal Immigration System Works.

 - For more on the impact of immigration backlogs during the COVID-19 pandemic, read the U.S. Policy Beat article “Mounting Backlogs Undermine U.S. Immigration System and Impede Biden Policy Changes.”

 - Read Going to the Back of the Line: A Primer on Lines, Visa Categories, and Wait Times for more on the green-card backlog.